scap2000/forkanonetwork/README.md

     * Limited supply of © 10,000,000,000 CAP
     * Initial supply of © ~168,000,000 CAP
  * © 100,000,000 million, from the initial supply, will be treated as whale wallets, for delegating to the first 100 staking pools created
-   - Every new staking pool, will have delegated from this whale wallets, © 1,000,000 CAP each, to ensure equity and competition between pools
+   - Every new staking pool, will have delegated from this whale wallets, © 1,000,000 CAP each, to ensure equity and fair competition between pools
    - After certain time, to be determined (could be 150 epoch, which are 150 days ~5 months), the pool will have enough rewards, the © 1,000,000 delegated will be retired and destined to another new pool, again, to ensure equity and fair competition